-For travel to/from Northampton, see Amtrak Stations – Northampton
+For travel to/from Northampton, see Amtrak Stations / Northampton

 Passenger Rail Station

-The original plan called for the construction of an Amtrak-approved kiosk-style waiting facility and low-level platform.
-The plan also called for the construction of a canopy above the platform.
+The original plan called for an Amtrak-approved kiosk-style waiting facility and low-level platform covered by a canopy.

 Further details will be provided when they become available.